dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 8. We should articulate the difference with other time estimation methods.

 2. New idea: Data Complementing in Rider System.
 (Tackeling base data problem (missing value and unreliable value).
 Performance can be evaluated using standard ML algorithm.)(Data redundancy and data validation.)
+10/24/17
+1. Is it possible to use Deep Reinforcement Learning in order dispatching?
+2. Rider's decision is related to both distance and order.
+We are building this relation.

+10/23/17
+1. Try use event table to extrace the single rider's travelling time between restaurants.
+2. Use the data to do regression.

+10/19/17
+1. Fail to estimate time between restaurant and restaurant in the time map (rr edge), possiblely due to inaccurate raw data casued by inaccurate POI data.
+2. Try to estimate cc edge.

 10/12
 1. The Introduction draft 1 is rejected by the professor.
 Indoor localization is no more a meaningful topic for MobiSys, we have to find another story.